When it comes to the law of attraction and relationships, most people don't realize how much power they hold in what they experience from others.

+Thanks for reading, I hope you enjoyed this article.
 What did you think of this information?
 Do you agree, disagree?
 Have any questions?
-Let me know in the comments!
+Let me know in the comments below.

 Jessica Dimas is the author of Anything Can Be: A Reference Guide for Applying the Law of Attraction.
 Connect with her on Facebook and Instagram for more inspiration and updates.